Active Tracking of Marine Pollution Sources: An Uncertainty-Aware Categorical Bayesian Framework for Unmanned Surface Vehicles: Categorical Bayesian source tracking

-After the updated estimate of the pollution source location was obtained, a new navigation waypoint was selected to guide the \gls{usv} cruising towards the next search area.
-Candidate waypoints were a set of grid centres of a defined neighbourhood encasing the current \gls{usv} position.
-In this work, the workspace contained 100 $\times$ 50 grids, and the framework was run on a standard laptop with Intel$^\circledR$ Core$^{\text{TM}}$ Ultra 7 Processor 155H and 32 GB RAM.
-The size of the neighbourhood was empirically selected as 11 grid $\times$ 11 grid to balance the computational burden and the search horizon.
-Among all $g_i$ within the neighbourhood, the candidate that maximises the expected information gain was selected as the next navigation waypoint.
-The information gain was formulated as the \gls{kld} between the future and the existing estimate.
-Although the use of \gls{kld} as information gain was partially based on the existing works \cite{ojeda_information-driven_2021, lopes_information_2022}, the probabilistic modelling was modified from a multivariate Bernoulli into a categorical distribution as mentioned previously.
-This modification utilised the correlation among the grids without assuming that they are collectively independent.
+where $\varPsi$ is the set of candidate waypoints.
+These waypoints were grid centres of a defined neighbourhood encasing the current \gls{usv} position.
+The information gain, $IG\left( g | p_{t-1} \right)$, was formulated as the \gls{kld} between the future and the existing estimate.
+Although the use of \gls{kld} as information gain was partially based on the existing works \autocite{ojeda_information-driven_2021, lopes_information_2022}, the \gls{cimb}-based probabilistic modelling was substituted with a categorical distribution as mentioned previously, to better represent the discrete Bayesian source localisation.
 The information gain derived from the categorical-distribution estimate was given as:

 where $p_{t,a}$ and $p_{t,b}$ are the future estimates of the source location given the above-threshold and below-threshold measurements, respectively.
+These estimates can be derived by updating the latest belief with the corresponding assumption of the probed data using \eqref{eq:bayes}: